habernal/emnlp2025-demos-openreview/proceedings/README.md

 Needs to be fixed manually in papers.yml -- look at the paper PDF, find the author who might have the given e-mail, and fix first name, last name, name, and institution

+## Fixing reviewers

+in `program_committee.yml`

+* We can delete the entire block of "invited_reviewers" - they should not appear in the proceedings :)
+* There are 185 reviewers, which matches OR - but there are also those who actually delivered zero reviews, so we should manually delete them from the proceedings

 ## ACL pub check